47yash/GS-.net/readme.md

-it is dotnet rest api of gramsahay
+it is d rest api of gramsahay written in dotnet